 This fin-tastic attraction is suitable for all ages but ideal for young explorers.
 What will you discover during your underwater adventure?

 Hit the arcades

 All you need is a tub of pennies and luck on your side to forget the drizzly rain outside.
-Blackpool is home to an array of arcades along the Golden Mile, as well as Central and South Pier.
+Blackpool is home to an array of arcades along the Golden Mile, as well as North, Central and South Pier.